This section of the website is designed to be most helpful for those who attend our clinics and those who care for them.

 We carry out clinics at various places throughout the west of Scotland.
 Which is the most local for you?

 There are a number of ways to get in touch with us.
 There should not be a time, day or night, when you can't get advice if you need it.
 Find out how here.

 We've developed a mobile App to allow us to send updates and information to large numbers of people at once.
 This gives instructions on how to download it.

 Near Me is a secure NHS system through which we can carry out video calls with you.
-This leaflet explains how it works.
+This leaflet, available in a number of languages, explains how it works.

 Insulin Pump Therapy:

 Heard about insulin pumps and want to know more?
 Want to know what we do in GGC?
 This is the place to start.

 Continuous Glucose Monitoring Systems: